-While cottage cheese has more protein, Bouchard says Greek yogurt is higher in calcium—another nutrient many turn to dairy to get.
-Cottage cheese also usually doesn’t have the same probiotic profile that Greek yogurt does, she says, although some brands, like Good Culture and Muuna, add probiotics to their products.
-“Look for ‘live active cultures’ or ‘probiotics added’ on the label when buying cottage cheese as more brands really are prioritizing this,” Bouchard says.
+While cottage cheese has more protein, Bouchard says one of the main Greek yogurt benefits is that it's higher in calcium—another nutrient many turn to dairy to get.
+Cottage cheese also usually doesn't have the same probiotic profile that Greek yogurt does, she says, although some brands, like Good Culture and Muuna, add probiotics to their products.
+"Look for 'live active cultures' or 'probiotics added' on the label when buying cottage cheese as more brands really are prioritizing this," Bouchard says.

 If you're sensitive to dairy—but not so sensitive you avoid it completely—Bouchard says Greek yogurt is going to be a better choice for you because it's lower in lactose than cottage cheese.

 There's one other major difference between Greek yogurt and cottage cheese that Bouchard says it's important to know about: "Cottage cheese tends to be higher in sodium: 800 milligrams versus just 80 milligrams in Greek yogurt, typically," she says.
 It's just something else to eye the label for.
 Bouchard says it's also important to check the sugar content, especially in Greek yogurt, which is often flavored.

 How to use Greek yogurt and cottage cheese